 Voting in local and national elections is the main way you can engage with the democratic process, and ensure you play your part in shaping how the council and the country is run.
-Our city council, City Mayor and parliamentary elections will all next be held in May 2015, and the notices for these elections can be downloaded at the bottom of this page.
+Our city council, city mayor and parliamentary elections will next be held in May 2015, and the notices for these elections can be downloaded at the bottom of this page.

 City residents can also vote in the UK parliamentary elections – better known as a general election – which are held every five years, and choose Leicester’s three members of parliament (MPs).

 You can also vote in European elections, which take place every five years, and the police and crime commissioner election, which was first held in 2012, and will subsequently take place every four years.
 This election determines the leadership for Leicestershire’s police force.

 Any UK resident, British Commonwealth or EU citizen over the age of 18 can vote, unless they are serving a prison sentence.
 However, EU citizens cannot vote in general elections.